google/skia/site/dev/testing/xsan.md

 - TSAN works on Linux and Mac.
 - MSAN works on Linux[1].

+We find that testing sanitizer builds with libc++ uncovers more issues than with the system-provided C++ standard library, which is usually libstdc++. libc++ proactively hooks into sanitizers to help their analyses.
+We ship a copy of libc++ with our Linux toolchain in /lib.

 [1]To compile and run with MSAN, an MSAN-instrumented version of libc++ is needed.
-It's generally easiest to run one of the following 2 steps to build/download a recent version of Clang and the instrumented libc++.
+It's generally easiest to run one of the following 2 steps to build/download a recent version of Clang and the instrumented libc++, located in /msan.

 Downloading Clang binaries (Googlers Only)
 ------------------------------------------